 This was my favorite way to meet people when backpacking Europe because it involves food and wine.
 Because you can drink in public in Europe, it is common for people to gather in major squares or plazas in an area and drink wine and eat.
 Pack a lot of food and some wine and head over to one of these areas.
 Approach some other travelers and offer to share your goodies.
 This is a great way to meet people as well as try some delicious cheese and vino.

 Volunteering is a worthwhile way to spend your time in any city.
 Not only will you be helping a community in need, you’ll also be immersing yourself in a culture and getting to know locals and volunteers.
 A good idea is to do a homestay, as this helps you get an authentic experience of a place while becoming close with the people you’re living with.
+Before choosing a program, read this guide to responsible volunteering.

 Use Social Media